 Laws and Policies Affecting Smart Factory Integration

-Smart factory integration is shaped by regulations and government programs in different countries.
+Smart factory integration is shaped by regulations and government programs worldwide.
+These policies influence how systems are designed, implemented, and maintained.

-Data protection laws also influence factory integration.
-For example, India’s Digital Personal Data Protection Act (2023) requires organizations to handle personal and operational data responsibly.
-Integrated factories must ensure data privacy compliance when collecting and analyzing information.
+The Digital Personal Data Protection Act, 2023 requires organizations to handle personal and operational data responsibly.
+Integrated factories must ensure compliance when collecting and analyzing data.

-Compliance with these laws requires careful system design, documentation, and regular audits.
-Integration strategies must include cybersecurity controls, data encryption, and access management to meet regulatory standards.
+Compliance requires careful system design, documentation, and regular audits.
+Integration strategies must include cybersecurity controls, encryption, and access management.

 Tools and Resources for Smart Factory Integration